Tour starts on every single MONDAY between March 25th and October 21st.

-Breakfast.
-Sightseeing tour around the city in the frst half of the day.
-You will see Barcelona’s most famous and impressive monuments, such as the Park of Montjuic, situated on the mountain with its spectacular overviews of the City; the Olympic Ring; the Columbus Statue and the old Gothic Quarter.
-In the afternoon you will have plenty of free time to discover Barcelona's other famous places at your pace.
-You may want to check out famous creations of Antonio Gaudi: get inside the Sagrada Familia – the longest time ´under construction´ building in the world - and Park Guell with its unique mosaic.
-Walk down on the famous artistic and pedestrian Las Ramblas street; you can shop in the old town or in numerous shopping malls around Barcelona.
-Some of you may want to visit Barcelona´s Oceonarim (L’Aquarium), which is the largest in Europe.
-2nd night in Barcelona.
+In the afternoon you will have plenty of free time to discover additional highlights around Barcelona's in your own time.
+You may want to check out the famous creations by Antonio Gaudi: the Sagrada Familia – the longest ´under construction´ building in the world, and the Park Guell, with its unique mosaic.
+Walk down the famous artistic and pedestrian Las Ramblas street, shop in the old town or at the numerous shopping malls dotted around Barcelona.

 Day 7.
 Barcelona - Zaragoza - San Sebastian (575km ~ 357 miles)

-Breakfast.
 Departure to Bilbao, where you will have a brief panoramic tour to admire the Guggenheim Museum building.
-The Guggenheim is a museum of modern and contemporary art, designed by Canadian-American architect Frank Gehry.
-Although it has a very impressive collection of art, some might say that it is more famous for its architecture than its content.
-You will have the afternoon free to visit the historic center and enjoy the local gastronomy.
-Dinner and accommodation.
+The Guggenheim Bilbao is a museum of modern and contemporary art, designed by the Canadian-American architect Frank Gehry.
+Although it has a very impressive collection of art some might say that it is more famous for its architecture than its content.

 Day 10.
 Oviedo - La Coruna (347km ~ 216 miles)